OliverCardoza/OliverCardoza.github.io/_posts/2016-09-11-ledger-exercise-best-credit-card.markdown

 title:  "Ledger Exercise: Best Credit Card"
 date:   2016-06-18 14:53:00
 ---
-Recently I was talking with some of my friends about credit cards; specifically which is the best rewards program.
+Recently I was talking with some friends about credit cards; specifically which one offers the best rewards.
 At some point during the conversation I realized that my work with [Ledger](http://ledger-cli.org) had set me up to provide an interesting case study.
 It could also settle whether we were all being silly and debating over superficial gains.
-Also it would be a good exercise to learn more Ledger commands.
+Skip to the end if you just want to see the fancy graph result.

 So first I decided to pick my candidate cards to compare.
-For my comparison I only chose cards which return cash or reward points that are pinned to a dollar value (e.g. 1 point == $0.01).
-Cards which don't meet these criteria are typically travel reward cards.
-I avoid these cards because travel points aren't always pinned to a fixed dollar value.
-This means that the reward company can change the value whenever they want.
-You are essentially at the mercy of the reward company and limited to whatever redeemable offers are available.
-This makes the rewards hard to value.
+I only chose cards which return cash or reward points that are pinned to a dollar value (e.g. 1 point == $0.01).
+I avoid other cards because without having reward points pinned the reward company can change the value whenever they want.
 For example if a flight from Toronto to Vancouver was worth 1000 Aeroplan points what's the dollar value per point?
-Well the answer is that the flight dollar and point value can change daily.</rant>
+Well the answer is that the flight dollar and point value can change daily.

 Ok back to candidate cards, I selected these three which I'm considering: